 To the seasoned veterans, Tom’s advice is to adapt to the changes that are happening in the industry.
 Things are changing rapidly across the world and not just the staffing and recruiting industry.
 This means that everyone has to be fresh and open-minded to these changes.
 Pros really need to take a look at the way that people communicate.

-What Advice Would You Give Companies to Afraid of a Recession?
+What Advice Would You Give Companies Who Are Too Afraid Of A Recession?

 I do enjoy trying to get people to improve themselves.